Arm Lift Body Contouring

 Arm Lift Procedure

-Anesthesia choices for arm lift surgery include intravenous sedation and general anesthesia.
-Your doctor will recommend the best choice for you.
+Arm lift surgery is performed using intravenous sedation or general anesthesia.
+Your surgeon will recommend the best choice for you.

 Arm Lift Incisions